hiveeyes/terkin-datalogger/doc/backlog.rst

 *************
 Documentation
 *************
+- [o] Docs, docs, docs
+- [o] Report about how much this framework weighs in - in terms of memory (RAM and flash) and maybe other resources {"memfree": 2522016}

 - [o] Add guidelines for Python2, Python3, MicroPython and other programs required to setup the programming environment
 - [o] Add "About", "Authors"